 Holiday Home Availability Information in the Peak District

 Find out the percentage of available rentals & cottages in the Peak District with the graph above.
-So far, the week with the least available rentals in the Peak District is in August (25/08 - 01/09).
-It is easier to find a rental in a week of December (01/12 - 08/12), as only 17% of the accommodations are booked.
+So far, the week with the least available rentals in the Peak District is in December (22/12 - 29/12).
+It is easier to find a rental during one week of November (02/11 - 09/11), when only 21% of the holiday lettings on offer are booked.

-Explore the great outdoors with holiday cottages in the Peak District
+Explore the great outdoors with holiday cottages and cosy lodges in the Peak District

-There's a wide variety of accommodation available in the Peak District.
-Choose from traditional, charming stone cottages or modern apartments in picturesque villages.
-A holiday letting will provide you with a comfortable base to make the most of the stunning landscapes.
+There's a huge variety of accommodation available in the Peak District.
+Choose from traditional, charming stone cottages, modern apartments, or rustic log cabins.
+Renting your own holiday letting will give you a comfortable base to make the most of the stunning landscapes.

-Situated just outside of Buxton, Lyme Hall is the stately home was featured in the BBC's Pride and Prejudice.
-Take a stroll around its lavish gardens like Elizabeth Bennet or marvel at the house's vast collection of art work and sculptures.
+Situated just outside the charming town of Buxton, Lyme Hall is the stately home was featured in the BBC's Pride and Prejudice.
+Take a stroll around its lavish gardens like Elizabeth Bennet, or marvel at the house's vast collection of art work and sculptures.